All Episodes

 Daily Mail, UK Daily Mail from May the 7th, we'll get this posted.

-And by the way, one other observation.
+So next time you hear, and by the way, one other observation.

-When you look at these pictures from the UK Daily Mail, I want you to try to convince yourself that the type of light bulb you matter, you use matters a hill of beans to anything.
+For those of you buying into this silly, compact fluorescent light bulb scheme, when you look at these pictures from the UK Daily Mail, I want you to try to convince yourself that the type of light bulb you matter, you use matters a hill of beans to anything.

-When you look at the raw power, I want you to, and then I after you do that, after you ask yourself, after you tell yourself how worthless, how irrelevant I should say, the kind of light bulb you use is.
+When you look at the raw power, I want you to, and then after you do that, after you ask yourself, after you tell yourself how worthless, how irrelevant, I should say, the kind of light bulb you use is, I then want to ask you, are you one of these people that's bought into this silly notion to unplug your toaster and all of your electronic appliances when you're not using them?

 You might want to do that, save electricity, that's fine.

-But if you're doing it to save the planet, I want you to take a look at these pictures and ask yourself if unplugging your sunbeam toaster, your Mr. Coffee, your cell phone charger will matter a hill of beans.
+But if you're doing it to save the planet, I want you to take a look at these pictures and ask yourself if unplugging your sunbeam toaster, your Mr. Coffee, your cell phone charger, will matter a hill of beans to the climate of this planet.

 And if you answer yes, you have a serious vanity problem.

-Or worse, your life is meaningless, and you'll be talked into any scheme or hoax to believe in in order to make you think your life has a purpose, such as saving the planet.
+Or worse, your life is meaningless and you'll be talked into any scheme or hoax to believe in in order to make you think your life has a purpose, such as saving the planet.

 You're simply helping a bunch of socialists tear down the greatest capitalist system on the face of the planet if you go along with this rot gut garbage.

-Welcome back, Rush Limbaugh, open line Friday.
+Welcome back, Rush Limbaugh, Open Line Friday.

-Uh, here's another little story for you.
+Here's another little story for you.

-This is from the American thinker, Bill Tate.
+This is from the American thinker Bill Tate.

 Has big media global warming bias begun to endanger the public?

-Damn, good question.
+Damn good question.

-When Maine officials tried to warn residents of the dangers of this winter's near record snowpack, big media slanted the story, hampering efforts to warn people of the danger.
+When Maine officials tried to warn residents of the dangers of this winter's near-record snowpack, big media slanted the story, hampering efforts to warn people of the danger.

-This winter's near record snowfall has created a flood potential.
+This winter's near-record snowfall has created a flood potential.

-It's above normal, began a news advisory released by the Maine River Flow Advisor Commission on March 6th.
+It's above normal, began a news advisory released by the Maine Riverflow Advisor Commission on March 6th.

 Statewide water content readings from this week's snow survey are some of the highest since 1969, the snow season of record, and in some locations higher than the record.

-In case there was any doubt, the banner headline on the release says spring flood potential elevated due to near record snowfall.
+In case there was any doubt, the banner headline on the release says, spring flood potential elevated due to near-record snowfall.

-However, the lead in the Associated Press Story in the next day's edition of the major regional daily, the Boston Globe, downplayed the threat posed by the snowpack, referring to it as just above average and shifting the emphasis to concern about an approaching storm.
+However, the lead in the Associated Press story in the next day's edition of the major regional daily, the Boston Globe, downplayed the threat posed by the snowpack, referring to it as just above average and shifting the emphasis to concern about an approaching storm.

 The National Weather Service says weekend rain could cause some flooding of streets and small streams.

-Now the story does eventually reference near record snowfall in the 13th graph of a 17-paragraph story with a spin that turned the main officials' warning on its head.
+Now, the story does eventually reference near-record snowfall in the 13th graph of a 17-paragraph story with a spin that turned the main officials' warning on its head.

-Now the Boston Globe is owned by the New York Times Company.
+Now, the Boston Globe is owned by the New York Times company.

 Both the Times and the AP are heavily invested in the myth of global warming.